menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Keuka Park is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Keuka Park is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Keuka Park who work in office and administrative support (16.97%), management occupations (12.68%), and food service (11.86%).
+Overall, Keuka Park is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Keuka Park who work in office and administrative support (18.15%), teaching (16.37%), and personal care services (11.64%).

-Telecommuters are a relatively large percentage of the workforce: 14.77% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Keuka Park telecommute to their jobs.
+Overall, about 14.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle